 To snap your perfect postcard photo of That Wanaka Tree, prepare to battle the tourist hordes.
 If big crowds aren’t your thing, plan your visit in the early morning.

 Mou Waho Island

-You can’t leave Wanaka without a visit to the Mou Waho Island.
-There are regular boats to the island and if you’re fit enough you could hire a kayak and paddle to the island.
+You can’t leave Wanaka without a visit to Mou Waho Island.
+There are regular boats to the island, and if you’re fit enough, you could hire a kayak and paddle to the island.
 At two kilometres long, Mou Waho Island is the largest of Lake Wanaka’s islands.

 You’ll want to take the 20-minute to the unique Arethusa Pool.
 The lake-within-a-lake is 150 metres above the waters of Lake Wanaka.
 If you climb to the summit, the two lakes meld into one another.

 Because there are no predators on the island, it’s the perfect place for bird lovers to view the indigenous birds in their natural habitat.
 The weka has been extinct on the mainland for more than one hundred years, but stills lives on the island.

 If you prefer quieter waters, one of the best day trips from Wanaka is out to the banks of the tranquil Lake Hawea.
 It’s just 20 minutes away from town and offers plenty of water activities for visitors.

 Also surrounded by mountains, the azure Lake Hawea is less populated and just as beautiful as Lake Wanaka.

 Be sure to bring your fishing tackle along: The area is famous for its fly fishing.
 You may want to find yourself a lakeside cabin or a glamping site and enjoy the tranquil beauty of the lake for more than just one day.